 7. Add friend using Session ID – If you have the session ID of your friend.
 Then, on the home screen hold the “+” icon and slide over to the chat icon.
 Here, you can add friends with session ID or by scanning their QR Code.

 8. Once, you add a friend, it will appear on the home screen of the Session App.
 Send a message to your friend.

 Once, your friend will accept your request.
 You can start your private conversation.

 Final Words – Session – Private Messenger.

-It’s been only a few days since Session App released for all platforms.
+It’s been only a few days since Session App was released for all platforms.
 Definitely, Session is something that you should try once.
 But, as of now, it might not replace WhatsApp.
-Because people prefer using WhatsApp voice and video call feature.
+Because people prefer using WhatsApp voice and video call features.
 And, initially, it looks a bit complicated for a normal user.
 But, there are many advantages to using this App.
 It provides a great way to skip phone numbers and talk to a stranger anonymously with the session ID.
 Privacy is something Session App can provide.
 If you don’t hesitate in sharing your number, then, keep using your favorite messenger App.